 For lunch, try Kebaba, which serves Middle Eastern food suitable for all diets.
+[Note: Kebaba is now closed.]
 The patio is quiet and lovely with plants and trees providing shade in the summer.
 Be sure to sample whatever flavor of local kombucha they have on tap!

 Leave room in your belly, because next it’s time to partake in Bend’s favorite activity: the pub crawl.
 Or as we’ll refer to it here, the pup crawl!
 Bend has more breweries per capita than any other city in Oregon.
 And there are plenty of top-notch, dog-friendly breweries to visit!

 Start your journey at Good Life Brewing Company.
 Their large, fenced “biergarten” (open June through October) features lawn games, cozy Adirondack chairs, and live music.
 The brewery is best known for their Sweet As!
 Pacific Ale, but their whole line up is worth sampling.

 Next, make your way to to Crux Fermentation Project where you can enjoy “Sundowner Hour” and a pub picnic while watching the sun set over the mountains.
 The original idea for the large grassy area was to create an off-leash park attached to the brewery, but they couldn’t find an insurance company to underwrite the plan.
 Still, dogs are more than welcome to join their humans and bask in the warm sun on the grass.